 |Ink: Pelikan Edelstein Mandarin|

 For those who want a huge variety in line width, check out the Platinum brush pens!
 Synthetic or natural hair fibers will act as the ‘nib’ and wick the ink down from the reservoir to the tip.
 By using just the very tip of the fibers, you can achieve an incredibly fine line, but if you press down (or hold it at an angle) you can get a juicy broad line and wet swath of ink.

 Clearly not meant for signing documents, the Platinum brush pens excels in creative ventures like drawing or calligraphy.
-Ranging from $40-$65, these are must try for any creative types out there.
+These are must try for any creative types out there.

 Italic Nib: Aurora Ipsilon (1.2mm Italic)

 The Aurora Ipsilon is offered with a crisp italic nib that is ground to be square on the edges.
 Because of the grind, it offers a unique and toothy writing experience.
 It’s also very sensitive to the angle and rotation by your hand as you hold the pen.
 Some people love the feeling of feedback when using this pen, but it certainly isn’t for everyone.
 If you are looking for a super smooth writing experience, you may want to pass on this one.